 4.2.12 Collecting error reports

 It is good idea to collect errors from any Django application in structured way and Weblate is not an exception from this.
-You might find several services providing this, for example:
+You might find several services providing this, Weblate has basic support for following ones.